 breathing is the most natural and efficient way to breathe.

 There are many reasons for using the Diaphragmatic Breathing:

-Less energy is required to breath with the diaphragm muscle than with the chest
+Less energy is required to breathe with the diaphragm muscle than with the chest muscles.

 Lie down flat on your back and relax your whole body.